MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

                // the Graphics Engine
                _buffer_index = (_buffer_index + 1) & ~1;
             }
-            // else: too late to set this old transmit buffer back buffer; nothing to do }
+            // else: too late to reuse this old transmission back buffer; nothing to do }
          else {
-            // end of flush not expected; the Graphics Engine keeps using previous back buffer;
+            // unexpected end of flush; the Graphics Engine keeps using the previous back buffer;
-            // have to cancel the buffers swap _buffer_index = (_buffer_index + 1) & ~1;
+            // we have to cancel the buffer swap _buffer_index = (_buffer_index + 1) & ~1;
          }
       }